ToddButler93/dodges-domain/docs/development/guide-map-dev.md

 ### Step 2

-After UDK is installed, go to "\UDK\UDK-2011-01\UDKGame\Config\" and open "UDKEngine.ini" in a text editor, search for "UnrealEd.EditorEngine" and at the end of that section on a new line write "ModEditPackages=TribesGame".
+After UDK is installed, go to "\UDK\UDK-2011-01\UDKGame\Config\" and open "UDKEngine.ini" in a text editor.
+Search for "[UnrealEd.EditorEngine]" and at the end of that section on a new line write "ModEditPackages=TribesGame".
 Save the file and close the editor.

 ### Step 3